scaffold-eth/se-2-challenges/README.md

 ### 🥅 Extra Challenge:

 - [ ] `approve()` event emission: can you implement this into the event tabs so that it is clear when `approve()` from the `Balloons.sol` contract has been executed?

 ---

+> ❗ ❗  Note that the testing file is a work in progress, so \packages\hardhat-ts\test\challenge-4.ts is incomplete.
+You can run `yarn test` if you like, but may have some failed tests, even with working code.

+---